 - Tim’s launched one outlet in China with plans for a whopping two more.
 Compared to 3,000 Starbucks in China, these two locations won’t make any dent.

 - Tim’s launched a meatless burger, even though they don’t sell a meat burger.
 This confusing launch made no sense.
 It feels like a desperate attempt to capitalize on a trend, not a long-term strategy.
 Months later, Tim’s discontinued the meatless burger.

 - Tim’s also launched a meatless sausage in a wrap or a biscuit.
 While this launch is trying to appeal to the rapid growth of vegans and vegetarians, the meatless sausage has dairy cheese and an egg.
 That isn’t very smart.
 Months later, Tim’s discontinued the meatless sausage.

 - Tim’s launched a new loyalty card that gives consumers a free coffee or donut every 7th purchase.
 The problem is that consumers have begun noticing that not every location is willing to honor the loyalty card.
 This poor execution goes back to the poor relationship between Tim’s and their franchisees.

 - Tim’s launched a fake high-end cafe as a stunt in downtown Toronto.
 There was no Tim’s branding, but it gave the illusion of a small local cafe, yet it was selling the same products as a typical Tim’s.
 While the stunt was trying to say their products are good enough to sell a high-end cafe, isn’t the stunt just saying Tim’s has done such a lousy job at their brand image that people will pay more for unbranded Tim’s products than they will pay for branded Tim’s products.

-- This year, they launched a new breakfast cereal, in a partnership with Post cereals.
+- They launched a new breakfast cereal, in a partnership with Post cereals.
 This won’t fix the bad customer service.